 Winter Sowing is a cost-effective, low-maintenance way to grow many types of seeds into healthy baby plants.
-A repurposed milk jug or other plastic recyclable container can easily be made into a mini greenhouse to help seedlings germinate in early spring.
+A repurposed milk jug or another plastic recyclable container can easily be made into a mini greenhouse to help seedlings germinate in early spring.

-Winter Sowing is a temperate-climate outdoor seed starting method which uses repurposed plastic containers to create mini outdoor greenhouses.
+Winter Sowing is a temperate-climate outdoor seed starting method that uses repurposed plastic containers to create mini outdoor greenhouses.
 Recyclables such as milk jugs are adapted to have a removable top, along with air holes and drainage slits.
 This prepared “flat” is then filled with moist potting soil, into which seeds are sown.
 The container is then taped shut and placed outdoors to be exposed to the elements (including freezing temperatures, snow, and rain).

 Read on to learn all about the benefits of Winter Sowing your garden seeds, as well as exactly how to do Winter Sowing at home in repurposed milk jugs or other recyclable containers.